What remains of Leeds city centre's 'other' rail station that was almost erased from history

-What remains of Leeds Central Station: clues still remain hinting at Leeds city centre's 'other' rail station
+Leeds Central Station: What remains of Leeds city centre's 'other' train station

 Unusually for a city of its size, the centre of Leeds now only has one rail station – but this wasn’t always the case.